STAND. COM. REP. NO. 1616

 Your committee received testimony in support of this measure from Hawaii Youth Services Network and six individuals.

 Your committee finds that most curriculum materials and on-line resources for state Hawaiian medium/immersion schools are produced by the Hawaiian language college, which was established by the 1997 legislature.
 The Hawaiian language college has experimented with shared human and other resources to serve students from preschool through college in an integrated fashion.
 Your committee believes it is crucial to determine how the Board of Education might better work with the Hawaiian language college to serve as a focal point in the revitalization of the Hawaiian language.
 Your committee further finds that identifying opportunities for enhanced integration of Hawaiian education activities between the Board of Education and the Hawaiian language college is crucial to improve access to Hawaiian education for students in the State.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee concurs with the intent and purpose of S.R.
-No. 148, as amended herein, and recommends that it be referred to your Committee on Ways and Means, in the form attached hereto as S.R.
-No. 148, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 8, H.D.
+1, as amended herein, and recommends its adoption in the form attached hereto as H.C.R.
+No. 8, H.D.
+2.